irchchaf/Data-Science-Final-project-coursera_course-/README.md

 # Data-Science-Capstone-coursera_course-
-This repository contains files from the final project of the IBM data science course.
+This repository contains files of the final project of the Coursera course: IBM data science professional certificate.